Explaining Slander vs Gossip

-In the event that someone makes false and detrimental remarks about you, this is considered defamation and is a serious offense.
-There are two forms of defamation: “libel,” which refers to a statement that is written or put on the internet, and “slander,” which relates to a remark that is uttered.
-Defamation cases must be proven by showing that the libel or slander was published in some form and that the subject’s reputation, future employment chances, or even physical or mental health were harmed as a result.
+In the event that someone makes false and detrimental remarks about you and results in reputational harm, it can be considered defamation.
+There are two forms of defamation.
+Libel refers to a statement that is written or published on a physical medium and slander refers to a remark that is uttered or an acted gesture.
+Defamation cases must be proven by showing that the libel or slander was published in some form and that the subject's reputation, future employment chances, or even physical or mental health were harmed because of it.

-Several people have taken the step of filing a “cease and desist” letter in response to this crime, in which they warn the person making the false allegations to halt before any further legal action is taken.
-Learn more about defamation and how to interpret the laws concerning slander and gossip by reading the sections below.
+You can send a cease and desist letter in response to defamation.
+The letter will warn the person making the false allegations to halt before legal action is pursued.
+Learn more about defamation and how to differentiate slander versus gossip by reading the sections below.

 Slander and libel are the two aspects of defamation, as previously stated: